How to Collect Email Addresses in WordPress (29 Tips)

 - And more.

-SeedProd offers tons of ways to collect emails on your landing page.
+SeedProd offers tons of ways to use landing pages to collect email addresses.

 - Optin forms for users to join your newsletter (more on this later)